 Switch is a device for making and breaking the connection in an electric circuit.

-Isolator is a mechanical switch which isolates a part of circuit from system as when required.
+Isolator is a mechanical switch that isolates a part of a circuit from the system as when required.
 Electrical isolators separate a part of the system from rest for safe maintenance works.

 SPST is a single-pole, single-throw (SPST) switch.